armytag/langs/qathebo/grammar/derivation.md

 #### _-dato_

 This suffix derives a general abstracted sense from a personal or abstract noun.
+The result is a Group 5 noun.

 <dl class="comparison col4">
 <dt></dt> <dd>"fool"</dd>